Code-Institute-Submissions/DanJtl-gladiatorking-devlog_AprResub/README.md

 ### **User Story**
 *A person looking for a new game can follow the development of GladiatorKing from start to release date, and give their opinions during the development.*

-Site pagination: As a Site User I can view a list of posts so that I can select which post to view.
+- Site pagination: As a Site User I can view a list of posts so that I can select which post to view.

-View post list: As a Site User I can view a list of posts so that I can select one to read.
+- View post list: As a Site User I can view a list of posts so that I can select one to read.

-Open a post: As a Site User I can click on a post so that I can read the full text.
+- Open a post: As a Site User I can click on a post so that I can read the full text.

-View likes: As a Site User I can view the number of likes on each post so that I can see which is the most popular or viral.
+- View likes: As a Site User I can view the number of likes on each post so that I can see which is the most popular or viral.

-View comments: As a Site User I can view comments on an individual post so that I can read the conversation.
+- View comments: As a Site User I can view comments on an individual post so that I can read the conversation.

-Account registration: As a Site User I can register an account so that I can comment and like.
+- Account registration: As a Site User I can register an account so that I can comment and like.

-Comment on a post: As a Site User I can leave comments on a post so that I can be involved in the conversation.
+- Comment on a post: As a Site User I can leave comments on a post so that I can be involved in the conversation.

-Like/Unlike: As a Site User I can like or unlike a post so that I can interact with the content.
+- Like/Unlike: As a Site User I can like or unlike a post so that I can interact with the content.

 ### **Goals For Website Owners**
 The goal of the website is to get attention for the game during the development, and also getting people to contribute to the Kickstarter campaign.

+### **Future updates**
+- Add alot more blogposts, and a filter so users easily can sort the blogposts how they want.
+- Add a contact section, so users easily can contact me using a form.

+- Add more features for the users, such as deleting/change their own comment posts, delete their accounts etc.

 ---
 ## **Testing And Validation**
 ---
+**Manually tested:**
 - **Responsive design.** The website is tested with Chrome and Firefox developer tools on all standard screen sizes.

 - **Different browsers work.** The website is tested in Chrome, Firefox, Edge and Safari

 - **All links and buttons work.** Every link and button have been checked and works as planned.

+- **In admin panel everything works.** Approve comments, delete comments, create blogposts, delete blogposts, see all user/admin accounts.
+There's even a 'filter' on the right, so you easily can navigate.

 **HTML** - No errors were detected with official W3C validator.